cliffjones/cliffjones.github.io/public/content/editing-guidelines.md

 # Editing Guidelines

+I put these rules together as a sort of checklist for writers to go through before submitting a story to me—as well as for me to go through on my end to make sure everything is formatted right for the publisher.

 1. One-inch margins on all sides.
 If you’re using a header and/or footer, those should be a half-inch from the edge.

 1. Use Times New Roman size 12 throughout the document.